ReavDev/Reav-Subscribe-Save/README.txt

    - Upload the `reav-buy-and-save` folder to the `/wp-content/plugins/` directory.

 2. **Activate the Plugin:**
-   - Navigate to the 'Plugins' menu in WordPress and activate the 'Reav Buy and Save for WooCommerce' plugin.
+   - Navigate to the 'Plugins' menu in WordPress and activate the 'Reav Subscribe & Save' plugin.

 3. **Requirements:**
    - Ensure that **WooCommerce** and **WooCommerce Subscriptions** are installed and activated.